 You can join KiwiSaver any time before your 65th birthday.
 It doesn’t matter if you are retired already, not employed or on a benefit.
 If you are over 60 but still employed, please see the employee section for information on how KiwiSaver operates for you.

 So if you joined at age 60 and contributed $20 a week for five years (a total of $5,200), you would be eligible for approximately $2,600 of Government Contributions over the five years you are a member.

-Note that the availability of member tax credits are set by legislation and could be changed or suspended at any time.
+Note that the availability of Government Contributions are set by legislation and could be changed or suspended at any time.